VarboxInternational/docs/installation.md

 php artisan migrate
 ```

 Seed your database with Varbox specific data.
-For an overview of what data is seeded, take a look inside your `database/seeds/VarboxSeeder.php` file.
+For an overview of what data is seeded, take a look inside `database/seeds/VarboxSeeder.php`

 ```
 php artisan db:seed --class="VarboxSeeder"